lirmm/waves-demo/README.rst

 Support
 -------

-    If you are having issues, please let us know.

-    We have a mailing list located at: waves-webapp@googlegroups.com
+    If you are having issues, (or just want to say hello) : we have a mailing list located at: waves-webapp@googlegroups.com